Tech-at-DU/Swift-Classes/P0-Classes/content.md

       }
     }

 The syntax for inheritance is the same as for conforming to a protocol, add the type after a colon behind the class name.
-With this approach you will trigger two compiler errors: *Class 'SpecialUser' has no initializers* and *Overriding delcaration requires an 'override' keyword*.
+With this approach you will trigger two compiler errors: *Class 'SpecialUser' has no initializers* and *Overriding declaration requires an 'override' keyword*.

 Let's tackle them one by one.
 The first error occurs because `greetingMessage` is not initialized by any initializer and doesn't have a default value.
 We can either add an initializer or assign a default value to `greetingMessage`.

 The second error occurs because Swift explicitly requires us to use the `override` keyword whenever we override an implementation of a superclass.

-Here's how we can mute the compiler:
+Here's one way to mute the compiler:

     class SpecialUser : User {
       var greetingMessage: String